 Dan Tomasulo, PH.D., is the Academic Director and core faculty at the Spirituality Mind Body Institute (SMBI), Teachers College, Columbia University, and is on the teaching staff at the University of Pennsylvania, where he works with Martin Seligman.
 He holds a Ph.D. in psychology, MFA in writing, and a Master of Applied Positive Psychology from the University of Pennsylvania.
 He is a Review Editor for Frontiers in Psychology Special section Positive Psychology, and honored by Teachers College, Columbia University with their 2021 Teaching Award.
-He co-authored the American Psychological Association's first book on psychotherapy for people with intellectual and psychiatric disabilities and has authored six books and published over 20 articles on innovations in delivering mental health and wellbeing services.
+He co-authored the American Psychological Association's first book on psychotherapy for people with intellectual and psychiatric disabilities and has authored eight books and published over 25 articles on innovations in delivering mental health and wellbeing services.
 Dr. Tomasulo was the lead author for the first Diagnostic Manual - Intellectual Disability (DM-ID), identifying the criteria for Post Traumatic Stress Disorder in people with intellectual disabilities.
+In 2024, he received the prestigious 2024 Gardner Award for his work applying positive psychology with individuals with intellectual and developmental disabilities.

 Dr. Tomasulo has been elected to fellow of the American Society for Group Psychotherapy /Psychodrama and has served as a board member for this organization as well as the National Association for Dually Diagnosed (NADD).
 Dr. Tomasulo has been honored as one of the top ten online influencers on the issue of depression. and twice awarded the Avant-Garde Clinical Intervention award by the International Positive Psychology Association.
 He has been a teaching fellow at Princeton University and is a graduate of Yeshiva University and the University of Pennsylvania.
-For more information about his work, please see this link
+For more information about his work, please see this link https://en.wikipedia.org/wiki/Dan_Tomasulo